aiham-badran/express-shop/README.md

-Here’s the translated description of your e-commerce project and the explanation of the npm scripts into English:

----

 # Complete E-Commerce Project

 This is a complete e-commerce project based on **RESTful APIs**, providing a convenient and seamless shopping experience for users.
 The project is developed using **Node.js**, **Express**, **Mongoose**, and **MongoDB**.